faberNovel/Coordinator/README.md

 ### Horizontally

-When the coordinator receives a callback from the view controller on screen to navigates, the simplest way is just to create a new view controller and push it onto the navigation stack.
+When the coordinator receives a callback from the view controller on screen to navigate, the simplest way is just to create a new view controller and push it onto the navigation stack.

 ```swift
 class ApplicationCoordinator: Coordinator, MasterViewControllerDelegate {